Employer Violations Dashboard

 Wages Owed in 2023, NYC Employers (NYS DOL)

-The NYS DOL charts include investigations that were opened in 2020, 2021, 2022, and 2023 and where the department found that the employers had violated the wage and hour provisions of the New York Labor Law.
-These include investigations where the employers had not yet fully paid back the workers and/or the Department, and cases where payment was deemed uncollectible.
-Employers were included if the was located within New York City.[1]
-The charts include employers who owed $110,000 or more in wages in 2023 and $500,000 or more in 2020-2022.
+The NYS DOL charts include investigations that were opened in 2023 and 2024 and where the department found that the employers had violated the wage and hour provisions of the New York Labor Law.
+Employers were included if the workplace listed in the investigation was located within New York City.
+The charts include employers who owed $100,000 or more in wages in 2024 and $200,00 or more in 2023.
 Total wages by each employer and the number of affected workers are aggregated for the two respective timeframes in the charts, including some employers who were found to have owed wages in multiple investigations.
 “Wages Owed” in these charts is the term used by NYS DOL to refer to the total wages found to be due as a result of an investigation.
+Information on closed cases where the employer has not paid back wages can be found in the NYS DOL’s Wage Theft Investigation Dashboard in the “Judgments” tab.

-The US DOL cases include those closed in 2020, 2021, 2022, and 2023 where the worksite was located within New York City.
-The charts include employers that owed $15,000 or more in back wages in 2023 and $200,000 or more in 2020-2022. tal wages by each employer and the number of affected workers are aggregated for the two respective timeframes in the charts, including some employers who were found to have owed wages in multiple investigations.
+The US DOL cases include those closed in 2023 and 2024 where the worksite was located within New York City.
+The charts include employers that owed $30,000 or more in back wages in 2023 and $10,000 or more in 2024.
+Total wages by each employer and the number of affected workers are aggregated for the two respective timeframes in the charts, including some employers who were found to have owed wages in multiple investigations.
 “Back Wages Owed” in these charts is the term used by US DOL to refer to the total back wages agreed to be paid by the employer (field name = “bw_atp_amt”) as a result of an investigation.

 Wage and Hour Legal Settlement